edsml-de1052e8/Big_Data_Analytics/Lecture_Notes/Lecture_1_Intro.md

 - Prescriptive analytics: What is the best course of action to take? -> decision-making

+Input data (initial conditions) -> M(P) L(u(t)) = f -> Solution forecast

 The prediction of the system is affected by errors:
-- simplification of the model
+- Simplification of the model
 - Discretization of the model

+**Error**

+Error on the solution: sigma = mu * c * delta

+Any perturbation in the data delta propagates on the solution sigma by an amplification factor given by c = parameter that depends on the algorithm and mu = condition number of the problem.

-These lead to
+These lead to:
 - Implementation by finite precision computations
 - Model approximation error
 - Round off error